fcor/video-editor/README.md

 # **Video Editor**

-Video editor is a web applications that allows a user to slice up a video into clips.
+Video editor is a web application that allows a user to slice up a video into clips.

 **Features**
 - Custom video player.